foundriesio/docs/source/user-guide/offline-update/offline-update.rst

     - Provided TUF metadata is expired.
 - *14*: Installation was not performed.
     - TUF metadata not found in the provided path.
+- *15*: Installation was not performed.
+    - The bundle metadata is invalid.
+There are a few reasons why the metadata might be invalid:
+        1. One or more bundle signatures is/are invalid.
+        2. The bundle targets' type, whether CI or production, differs from the device's type.
+        3. The bundle targets' tag differs from the device's tag.
 - *30*: Installation was not performed.
     - Could not start a new update because there is an ongoing installation that requires finalization.
 - *50*: Installation was not performed.